 No permanent grave markers

 To make sure the natural habitats of wildlife on the grounds aren’t disturbed there are usually no permanent grave markers allowed.
-That could mean no plaques or benches at all.
-Or it could mean small wooden plaques are allowed if they’ll break down over a short space of time and don’t interfere with other habitats.
+This means no headstones are allowed.
+And it could also mean no plaques or benches at all.
+But some natural burial sites allow small wooden or stone plaques if they’ll break down over time and don’t interfere with the natural habitat.
+And you’ll also find that most site owners record co-ordinates of exactly where someone is buried so that they can be easily found when you want to visit them.

 Check this with the owner when you get in touch to see what is and isn’t allowed.
 You may be comfortable with no grave marker at all especially if you’d like a natural burial to reduce your impact on the environment.
 Talking this through with family members may help too.
 Some may find it difficult not to see a grave marker when remembering a loved one who’s passed away.